wvdm1217/journal-ai/README.md

 An LLM-enhanced journaling application for your CLI.

 ## Overview
-JournalAI is a command-line journaling tool that allows you to manage your journal entries directly from the terminal.
+JournalAI is a command-line journaling tool that leverages AI to enhance your journaling experience with smart features like automatic title generation and semantic search.

 ## Features
 - **Entry Management**: Create, edit, delete, and view journal entries
-- **Search Capability**: Search through entries using keywords
+- **AI-Powered Features**:
+  - Automatic title generation for entries
+  - Semantic search using RAG (Retrieval-Augmented Generation)
+  - Natural language querying of your journal entries
-- **Local Storage**: All entries are stored locally as JSON files
+- **Local Storage**: All entries and vector indices are stored locally
+- **Search Capabilities**:
+  - Keyword-based search
+  - Semantic search through RAG
-- **Bulk Operations**: Ability to view all entries or purge entire journal
+- **Bulk Operations**: View all entries or purge entire journal

 ## Installation
 To install journal-ai, follow these steps: